crisescamilla/gestion-de-salones/README.md

 ## Security

-All tables have Row Level Security (RLS) enabled with appropriate policies to ensure data isolation between tenants.
+All tables have Row Level Security (RLS) enabled with appropriate policies to ensure data isolation between tenants.# gestion-de-salones